RNG42/NoitaSeedChanger/README.md

 Compatible with the latest Build (Apr 28 2020) - STEAM

-Beta versions are no longer supported, due to frequent updates.
-You are still able to add the needed data yourself if needed.
-See 'Compatibility' section below.
+Beta versions are no longer supported, due to the frequency of updates.
+You are still able to add the needed data yourself if you want.
+See the 'Compatibility' section below.

 **Recent changes:**